 Six states—Idaho, Montana, Nebraska, Oregon, Utah, and Washington—require an attorney to execute the lien release.
 The attorney must be licensed in the state to act on behalf of the mortgagor or entity responsible for releasing the lien.

-Some use people in their legal department while others used third-party attorneys or title companies licensed in each state.
-Why endure that headache?
-We are equipped to seamlessly handle lien releases in all 50 states.
-You will find this to be far more convenient than using a hodgepodge of multiple parties or needing to keep licensed attorneys on staff, and far more effective at reducing document rejections.
+Some use people in their legal department while others hire third-party attorneys or title companies licensed in each state.
+MetaSource clients have a more convenient option as we are equipped to handle lien releases in all 50 states with processes that are far more effective at reducing document rejections.